Murder by Invitation

-Murder by Invitation is a 1941 American mystery film directed by Phil Rosen and starring Wallace Ford.
+Murder by Invitation is a 1941 American mystery film directed by Phil Rosen and starring Wallace Ford, Marian Marsh and Sarah Padden.
+It was distributed by Monogram Pictures.

 Plot

 The relatives of Cassandra "Cassie" Denham, an old unmarried lady living in New York who is reputedly good for three million dollars, try to make a judge declare her unable to take care of herself financially.
 The attempt fails, and in charge of handing in the petition is Cassie's nephew Garson Denham, a lawyer.
 Instead he summons a newspaper reporter, Bob White (Wallace Ford), and his girlfriend, Nora O'Brien (Marian Marsh), and tells them he has been invited to stay a week at Cassie's estate up in the mountains.

 The invitation states that any relative not arriving at the specified time will be excluded from the will.
 Garson believes his aunt is mentally unsound and plans to kill them all during the stay.
-Despite this Garson and his wife, his brothers Tom and Larry and their mother Martha keep the appointment.
+Despite this, Garson and his wife, his brothers Tom and Larry, and their mother Martha keep the appointment.

 As they arrive Cassie tells them that they are there so that she can learn which one of them should inherit the bulk of her fortune.
 She also tells them that she keeps all of her money at the house.

 That night Garson is stabbed to death in the library.
 Bob and Nora receive the news of his death and show up at the estate with a photographer to write about the killing.
 Sheriff Boggs is already questioning everyone at the house about their whereabouts during the night, and Bob, Nora and the photographer are all invited to stay at the estate by Cassie.

 The next night, Larry is killed in the library, and the sheriff continues his investigation.
 The dead bodies disappear and turn up again in Bob's closet, but they disappear before he is able to show them to the others.